ggtracker/sc2reader/docs/source/index.rst

     Its primary purpose is to allow developers to push post processing back into the sc2reader module.
-It can also be used as a final gateway for transforming the replay datastructure into something more useful for your purposes.
+It can also be used as a final gateway for transforming the replay data structure into something more useful for your purposes.
 Eventually sc2reader will come with a small contrib module with useful post-processing tasks out of the box.

 .. attribute:: debug

-    pass
+    *Default: False*

+    When enabled this will make more information available for debugging.
+Right now all this does is tack a ``bytes`` attribute onto all the parsed events so that their byte code can be inspected post replay parsing.

 .. attribute:: verbose

     *Default: False*

-    The verbose option can be used to get a detailed readout of the replay parsing progress. **Experimental option**
+    The verbose option can be used to get a more detailed readout of the replay parsing progress.
+Currently this will only print the file name being parsed during read_ calls and not much else.

-.. attribute:: parse_events

-    pass

-.. attribute:: include_regex

-    pass

-.. attribute:: exclude_dirs

-    pass

 .. attribute:: recursive

-    pass
+    *Default: True*

+    When scanning for files, do so recursively.

 .. attribute:: depth

-    pass
+    *Default: -1*

+    When scanning for files recursively, limit the depth of recursion.
+The default, -1, puts no limit on the recursion.

+.. attribute:: exclude_dirs

+    *Default: []*

+    A list of directory names to exclude if they are encountered during a recursive scan.

 .. attribute:: follow_symlinks

-    pass
+    *Default: True*

+    When scanning for files with the read_ function this flag instructs sc2reader to follow symlinks.

 .. attribute:: parse

     *Default: sc2reader.config.files.all*

-    TODO: Fill this in
+    Indicates which files should be parsed out of the replay (all replays are actually archives; like a zip file).
+While by default we parse all parsable files you might have need to parse only a subset of them because you either have a need for speed (the replay.game.events file takes a long time) or because you are dealing with custom maps where the replay.game.events file cannot be parsed.

+    The most common alternate value to use is ``sc2reader.config.files.partial`` which excludes the replay.game.events file from the processing.
+Other built in options are available and, if you wish, you can supply your own list.

 .. attribute:: apply

-    pass
+    *Default: False*

+    A flag for whether or not sc2reader should attempt to step through the game events and reconstruct the game frame by frame.
+Applying the events is a work in progress and is slow so the functionality is turned off for now.
+You can turn it on with this flag if you are interested.

 Structures